niklaushirt/ibm-aiops-deployer/README.md

 </details>

 <details>
-<summary>☑️ 2.4 Follow the installation progress</summary>
+<summary>🔎 2.4 Follow the installation progress</summary>

 - The blue Notification at the top gives you basic information about the running Installation (Name, Version, ...)

-	You can open and follow the installation logs by clicking on Òpen Logs`
+	You can open and follow the installation logs by clicking on `Open Logs`

 	![install](./doc/pics/notification02.png)